Dr Carmen Ramos Villar

 Director of Postgraduate Taught Programmes (September 2019- September 2022)

 Full contact details

 1 Upper Hanover Street

 Dr Carmen Ramos Villar was an undergraduate and postgraduate at the University of Bristol, where she studied a BA Hons in Hispanic Studies and went on to specialise on Portuguese literature afterwards.
 Her doctoral thesis examined the theme of emigration in Portuguese literature, concentrating in the works produced by writers from the Azores islands and from the Azorean-American community.
 She was awarded her doctorate in 2004.

 Before coming to the University of Sheffield, Dr Ramos Villar taught Portuguese Studies at Manchester University for one year.

-Dr Ramos Villar's research interests have developed from her doctoral thesis to explore how autobiographical writings, and biographical studies, portray the Portuguese migrant in the United States.
+Dr Ramos Villar's research interests have developed from her doctoral thesis to explore the life writing (autobiographical writings and biographical studies) resulting from Portuguese emigration in the United States.

 Carmen is the Director of Portuguese Studies in the Department.

 - BA Hons Hispanic Studies (University of Bristol)